Skip to Main Content

 • Accentuate the positive.
 The good news is being a perfectionist means you care deeply about the quality of your work.
 The key is to continue to strive for excellence when it matters most, but don't persevere over routine tasks and forgive yourself when the inevitable mistake happens.

 • Use social media moderately.
 We know that the overuse of social media may be related to feelings of inferiority.
-If you try to portray an image on social media that doesn't match who you really are or that is impossible to achieve, it will only make your feelings of being a fraud or worse.
+If you try to portray an image on social media that doesn't match who you really are or that is impossible to achieve, it will only make your feelings of being a fraud worse.

 • Develop a healthy response to failure and mistakes.
 Instead of beating yourself up for a shortcoming, say, "Wait ‘til next time!"